FyraLabs/chisel-operator/README.md

 ### Deploying the operator

-First, you will need a VPS with a public IP address, that will act as your exit node.
+First, you will need a VPS with a public IP address that will act as your exit node.
 You can use any cloud provider you want.
 Here are some suggestions:

 - [DigitalOcean](https://www.digitalocean.com/)
 - [Vultr](https://www.vultr.com/)